 Elizabeth has always loved performing since she was a child entertaining her family by imitating SNL skits or singing and dancing to songs she heard on the radio.
 From elementary to graduate school there was never a time Elizabeth was not strumming her guitar or performing her songs.
 It was clear to everyone music was her passion but it wasn't until receiving her masters degree that Elizabeth decided to pursue it as a full time career.
 She had always been torn between her love for singing and her parents advice to receive a degree.
 Now she uses her experience as a Mental Health Counselor to write songs about the human psyche and has gone full force in creating and sharing the music she's always had inside her.

 Elizabeth just wrapped her second EP, funded through an IndieGoGo campaign with the help of Plaid Dog Recording studios in Boston, MA.
 This is her first electronic pop album titled "Drop it Like it's Pop!"
-She will be releasing her first upbeat single of the album, "In My Space," this Spring, March 21st, 2020.
+She released her first upbeat single of the album, "In My Space," this Spring, March 21st, 2020.
 "In My Space" is about that magnetic attraction to someone where you find yourself wanting them in your "space" where you'd otherwise keep your distance from people.
+Her second single release, One More Time, was released May 15th, 2020.
+Her next single will be released this summer.

 Elizabeth Sage's first EP titled, "Just Go!" was recorded with Providence Music in Long Island, Ny.
 Her first single "Disease of Loneliness" is a sardonically sung pop/rock ballad describing loneliness as a plague we all carry with us when we project negative beliefs from one relationship to the next.
 With hints of Haley Williams (Paramore), Kelly Clarkson and Avril Lavigne, you may just find this song to be more contagious than you thought.